Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-vm.md

 The provided path must start with `/` and cannot change the origin of the preview URL.

-In WebContainers projects, calls to `vm.preview.setUrl` will be ignored if there is no web server running currently.
+In iHub projects, calls to `vm.preview.setUrl` will be ignored if there is no web server running currently.

 Example: